md-siam/widget_of_the_day/README.md

 3. Column > mainAxisAlignment & crossAxisAlignment<br>
    Row > alignment
 4. ListView > Builder > Instagram UI design
-5. Cliprrect (Clip Round Rectangle) > wrap the container with this widget for getting a rounded corner.
+5. Cliprrect (Clip Round Rectangle) > wrap the container with this widget for getting a rounded corner
+6. Image.Asset > fit (BoxFit.cover) > place it inside a Container widget for rounded corners